pypeit/PypeIt/doc/coadd3d.rst

     spec2d end

 If all spec2d files were reduced with the same Flat calibration file, then you do not need to specify the grating correction file.
+Also, if you generate a sensitivity function for each spec2d file, then you do not need to specify the grating correction file.
+The grating correction file is only needed if you have one sensitivity function for all spec2d files, even though the spec2d files were acquired with different grating angles.

 Astrometric correction
 ======================